What to plant for wildlife

 As summer arrives, incorporate vibrant annual flowers, which are rich in nectar, such as Cosmos or Osteospermum, to sustain an abundance of pollinators

-Makes a great addition to any garden delivering stunning displays of pink, semi-double flowers.
+Makes a great addition to any garden delivering stunning displays of pink, semi-double flowers on attractive 100cm plants with ferny wispy foliage.

 Autumn